MicrosoftDocs/powerbi-docs/articles/powerbi-service-manage-your-group-in-power-bi-and-office-365.md

 ## Add an image and set other workspace properties in the Office 365 group

-When you distribute your app from the app workspace, the image you add here will be the image for your app See [Add an image to your app](powerbi-service-create-apps.md#add-an-image-to-your-app-optional) in Create and distribute an app in Power BI.
+When you distribute your app from the app workspace, the image you add here will be the image for your app.
+See the [Add an image to your app](powerbi-service-create-apps.md#add-an-image-to-your-app-optional) section of the article [Create and distribute an app in Power BI](powerbi-service-create-apps.md).

 1. In the Outlook for Office 365 view of your app workspace, select the group image to edit group workspace properties.